<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Your pump pulls the pool water from the skimmer(s) on the pool wall and the main drain(s) on or near the bottom of the pool.

-The water flows through the pump to the filter, which removes dirt, debris, and (if the filter is good) bacteria.
+The water flows through the pump to the filter, which removes dirt, debris, and (if the filter is capable) bacteria.

-After the water is filtered, it flows through the plumbing to the heater (if you have one) and then the salt chlorine generator (if you have a saltwater pool).
+After the water is filtered, it flows through the plumbing to the heater (if you have one) and then onto whichever sanitizing component you have.

-The clean water returns to the pool through the return jets on the pool walls.
+The filtered, sanitized water returns to the pool through the return jets on the pool walls.

 The Skimmer and Main Drain